 Walk Away Confident

-Asking the right questions does more than gather facts.
+There are many associated retirement community operators that vary widely and offer different things.
+This means asking the right questions does more than gather facts.
 It gives your family clarity, confidence, and peace of mind.

 With this checklist, you and your parent can choose a community that feels right today and for the years to come.